kabbi/zigbee2mqtt-adapter/README.md

 Zigbee2Mqtt Adapter
 -------------------

-This adapter for both the [Candle Controller](https://www.candlesmarthome.com) and [WebThings Gateway](https://webthings.io/gateway/) allows to use awesome [zigbee2mqtt](http://zigbee2mqtt.io/) project to support lots of zigbee devices, even on a cheap `cc2531` usb stick zigbee dongle.
+This adapter for both the [Candle Controller](https://www.candlesmarthome.com) and [WebThings Gateway](https://webthings.io/gateway/) allows to use awesome [zigbee2mqtt](http://zigbee2mqtt.io/) project to support lots of zigbee devices.
+It's currently tested with the Conbee2 Zigbee USB stick and the (cheaper but more bulky) Sonoff USB stick.

 This addon uses the "exposes" feature of Zigbee2MQTT, so in theory it supports all the devices that Zigbee2MQTT supports.
 You can find the list of supported devices here: